 My Spingarn teammate Spotswood Bolling was the lead petitioner for the DC public school system in the historical 1954 Supreme Court decision Brown vs Board of Education.

 Years later I discovered Fatty had tried out for the Spingarn basketball team, but for some reason he and Coach Roundtree didn’t see eye to eye and he followed my lead and transferred to Fairmont Heights.
 The rest is basketball history.

-Against all odds despite all the naysayers and player haters, he went the distance, all the way from Dodge City Community College, to LaSalle University, to the Sonny Hill Basketball League, and to the Philadelphia 76ers.
+Against all odds despite all the naysayers and player haters, he went the distance, all the way from Dodge City Community College, to LaSalle University,to the Sonny Hill Basketball League and the Philadephia 76ers in the 12th round.
 All of these institutions led him to a stella eight-year pro career in the ABA/NBA.

 Fatty joined the American Basketball Association in 1969.
-After one year playing for the Washington Capitals, he moved on to the Virginia Squires, with whom he spent the prime of his career, scoring 3,495 points, handing out 1,737 assists, and grabbing 1,715 rebounds in five seasons.
+After one year playing for the Washington Capitals, he moved with the team to Virginia where they became the Squires.
+It was here he spent the prime of his career, scoring 3,495 points, handing out 1,737 assists, and grabbing 1,715 rebounds in five seasons.

 Fatty retired in 1977 with combined ABA/NBA totals of 5,098 points, 2,563 assists, and 2,524 rebounds.
 He was named to the ABA’s All-Defensive first team in 1973 and in 1974.
 Fatty, never developed a decent jump shot, but the jump shooters respected and feared his “In Your Jockey Strap” mentality defensive skills..
 He was known as a defensive stalwart.